tayoky/ceanos/docs/kernel/fs/vfs.md

 - If node->readdir is set it will return a dirrent(directory entry) pointer for the specified index.

 - If node->readdir is NULL, it returns NULL (reading the directory entry isn't supported by the node).

-### `ssize_t vfs_read(vfs_node *node, off_t offset, size_t count, void *buffer)`

-#### Description:
-This function attempts to read data from the given VFS node (which represents a file or device).
-It uses the `read` function pointer of the node to perform the read operation.
-If the read function is not implemented for the node, the function returns an error code.

-#### Parameters:

-- node: A pointer to the VFS node representing the file or device to read from.
-- offset: The position in the file or device from which to start reading.
-Typically, this is an offset in bytes from the beginning of the file.
-- count: The number of bytes to read from the file or device.
-- buffer: A pointer to the buffer where the read data will be stored.

-#### Return:

-On success, the number of bytes actually read is returned.
-On failure (e.g., the node cannot be read), an error code such as ERR_CANT_READ is returned.